me-shaon/online-php-editor/README.md

 ### Why?
 Sometimes I use a random online PHP interpreter to execute a simple PHP block of code quickly.
-From time to time, I was wondering, "Is it really complicated to implement such an online platform?
-How does it work?"
+Occasionally, I wondered, "Is it really complicated to implement such an online platform?
+How does it work?" 🤔

 From that question, I tried to figure it out by implementing this fun side project.